d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/product-texts-view/README.md

 # Create <i>Product Texts</i> View
 ## Overview
-Views of type <i>Text</i> are specific models that enable <b>multiple language support, typically for master data</b> in SAP Data Warehouse cloud.
+Views of type <i>Text</i> are specific models that enable <b>multiple language support, typically for master data</b> in SAP Data Warehouse Cloud.
 Depends on the language configuration in the user profile, the data of the reports and stories will be displayed automatically in the corresponding language.

 The column which determines the language should comply with https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes, e.g. <b>en, de, fr</b>.